peter-evans/create-pull-request/docs/examples.md

 ## Use case: Create a pull request to modify/fix pull requests

-**Note**: While the following approach does work in some cases, my strong recommendation would be to use a slash command style "ChatOps" solution for operations on pull requests.
+**Note**: While the following approach does work, my strong recommendation would be to use a slash command style "ChatOps" solution for operations on pull requests.
 See [slash-command-dispatch](https://github.com/peter-evans/slash-command-dispatch) for such a solution.

 This is a pattern that lends itself to automated code linting and fixing.
 A pull request can be created to fix or modify something during an `on: pull_request` workflow.
 The pull request containing the fix will be raised with the original pull request as the base.
 This can be then be merged to update the original pull request and pass any required tests.